jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 **▶ Window to upload the excel file and dataframe display**

-The function handles the file upload process and displays the contents converted in dataframe if it's an Excel file.
+This function handles the file upload process and displays the contents converted in DataFrame if it's an Excel file.

 ```
 _handle_upload()
 ```
-The function returns the pathfile (str) or None if no file is selected.
+The function returns the filepath (str) or None if no file is selected.

-It is important to note that the function returns the pathfile of any file regardless of its type; only a excel file's contents (converted in dataframe) is displayed.
+It is important to note that the function returns the filepath of any file regardless of its type; only a excel file's contents (converted in DataFrame) is displayed.

 **🔬 Content display and confirmation on the data display**